-The modelled water levels have been compared to the minimum ground level of the site.
-Tables 7 and 8 show that the site will not be inundated with floodwater for all events up to and including the undefended 1 in 200 year event.
-The site will be flood free during the undefended 1 in 200 year event, as confirmed within Figure 5.
-The residual flood risk posed to the site is low and is less than 1 in 200 years.
+Tables 7 and 8 show that the Site will not be inundated with floodwater for all events up to and including the undefended 1 in 200 year event.
+The Site will be flood free during the undefended 1 in 200 year event, as confirmed within Figure 6.
+Therefore, the residual flood risk posed to the Site is low and is less than 1 in 200 years.

-Water levels have been modelled at 6.93mAOD during the undefended 1 in 200 year (plus climate change) event therefore, the site may be inundated with floodwater to a maximum depth of 1.65m. and during the undefended 1 in 1000 year event a maximum depth of 0.51m would be experienced.
+Water levels have been modelled at 6.93mAOD during the undefended 1 in 200 year (plus climate change) event therefore, the Site may be inundated with floodwater to a maximum depth of 1.82m and water levels have been modelled at 5.79mAOD during the undefended 1 in 1000 year event therefore, the Site may be inundated with floodwater to a maximum depth of 0.68m.
+Figures 7 and 8 shows the undefended tidal modelled outlines and confirm that the Site may be inundated with floodwater.